Project 4: Programmable Lights

 component lightrom <port statement> end component;

-Copy the port statement from your lightrom circuit and paste it into the component statement in place of <port statement>.
+Copy the port statement from the lightrom circuit and paste it into the component statement in place of <port statement>.

-In the body of your architecture, make an instance of your lightrom using the port map statement.
+In the body of the light architecture, make an instance of the lightrom using the port map statement.
 You can use the component instantiation template (VHDL->Constructs->Concurrent Statements->Instances) or look back at the lab page.
 Connect the addr input to the PC signal, cast as a std_logic_vector.
 Connect the data output to the ROMvalue signal.

 After inserting the signals and zooming the view to fit, you should get a result like the following.